 Generations of Americans fought and died for our right to vote, the freedom to choose our leaders, and the right to speak up for our beliefs.

-- Ensuring voters have access to the ballot box and have their vote counted
+- Ensuring voters have access to the ballot box to make their vote count

 - Providing voters with necessary voting information and answering their questions